Meghan Trainor is one of those super special artists who can do just about anything.

 She recorded and performed on three independently released albums during the years of 15 years old and 17 years old.

-She is the recipient of “Best Female Artist” the 2009 International Acoustic Music Awards.
+She is the recipient of “Best Female Artist” at the 2009 International Acoustic Music Awards.

 Her first album entitled “Meghan Trainor” was released on Christmas Day in 2009.